r-ford/r-ford.github.io/branchingCESM121.md

 Updated July 2022

-This is a continuation of [Running CESM1.2.1](runningCESM121.md) but for creating branched runs.
+This is a continuation of [Running CESM1.2.1](runningCESM121.md) for creating branched runs.

 ## Case setup